Hook – Hook mastering

 I can’t say if that was the case here, but it was something which needed attention.

-Instead of using an eq to dip a frequency, automated or not, I opted for dynamic eq in notch behaviour.
 This is a very small band of eq applied which is ideal to reduce or remove certain frequencies.

 The tool used here was the BX_dyneq v2.
 You set a threshold which triggers the notch after an x-amount of gain on that band has been reached.
 It also features a max gain setting which allows you to restrict the amount of gain reducing or boosting.
 Very useful if you want to keep things natural.